experimentAccount2/slpkg/README.rst

 also every time you add a repository.
 To add or remove repositories must edit the file '/etc/slpkg/slpkg.conf'.

-Also it is good to inform the list of packages by running the command '# slpkg update' before proceeding to any installation or upgrade a new package.
+Also it is good to update the list of packages by running the command '# slpkg update' before proceeding to any installation or upgrade a new package.